Prerequisites

 Ensure permissions

-In many environments, this will be combined with broader AI Object Storage permissions such as read and delete access to the source key and write/overwrite permissions on the destination key, as expressed in your policies.
+In many environments, this is combined with broader AI Object Storage permissions such as read and delete access to the source key and write or overwrite permissions on the destination key, as expressed in your policies.

 Example policy